JohnDuncanScott/example-rest-service/README.md

 * The styling works for desktop for customer facing pages.
 However, they do not look nice when resizing, although the page is functional.
 The admin pages are not well styled.
 * Code duplication in certain areas, needs some refactoring to create smaller components rather than just focusing on each View individually
 * Cannot add products to a package in Admin mode
+* Cannot change prices of products in Admin mode
 * No security around Admin mode
 * No double-check when deleting packages
 * Does not have full accessibility (i.e. aria tags for everything)